MicroCODE-Regatta-RC/.github/profile/README.md

 - **Owner**: Boat and personal data management
 - **Crew**: Boat crew members and support staff

-## Built With MicroCODE Gravity
+## Built With MicroCODE Web App

-Regatta RC is built on **MicroCODE Gravity**, our internal SaaS development platform derived from the licensed [Gravity SaaS Boilerplate](https://usegravity.app/) by Gravity Zero Ltd.
+Regatta RC is built on **MicroCODE Web App**, our internal SaaS development platform derived from the licensed [Gravity SaaS Boilerplate](https://usegravity.app/) by Gravity Zero Ltd.

 This provides: